peppecappella/Compact-Power-BI-Gantt-Chart/README.md

 ## Description

 This project provides a customized Gantt Chart visualization for Power BI.
-Based on David Bacci's version available on GitHub, this solution allows users to visually represent project timelines and dependencies tailored to their specific needs.

-## Purpose

-The project aims to provide users with an intuitive and customizable Gantt Chart visualization in Power BI.
-This visualization is particularly useful for project management, activity planning, and progress tracking.
+It is a variation of the original version by David Bacci, available on GitHub, with a key difference in how subactivities are displayed.
+In this version, all subactivities of the same task are represented on the same row.
+This approach minimizes vertical space usage and keeps related data grouped, making it easier for users to quickly compare overlapping subactivities within a single timeline.
+This is intended as an alternative way of visualizing Gantt data, offering a different perspective while building upon the excellent foundation of the original work.

-## Installation
+## Usage

 Once you open the .pbix file, you can view and interact with your Gantt Chart data within Power BI.

-## Usage

-Follow the steps above to set up the project.
-Once installed, you can view your Gantt Chart data within Power BI.

 ## Example visualization: